psteitz/problems/README.md

 ## All Hands Problems

-These are problems that I have used in All Hands meetings over the last few years.
-I present a problem at the beginning of each meeting and ask for solutions at the end.
+These are problems that I have shared in various forums over the last few years.
 The problems are desigined to be solvable in a short time without advanced mathematics or complex computations.
 Some require calculus and some require knowledge or invention of some elementary combinatorics, but most are doable with high-school level math.

 ## Usage

 Each directory contains the files associated with a problem.
 The .tex file contains the source used to generate the .pdf, possibly also using some other resource files in the problem direcory.
 In a few cases, there are also subdirectories containing source code.